Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Conclusions Discussions

 \section{Conclusions \& Discussions}

-We propose a technical and practical solution to incorporate two causal independence properties to fully release the potential of environment information for causal subgraph discovery in graph OOD generalization.
+We propose a technical and practical solution to incorporate two causal independence properties to release the potential of environment information for causal subgraph discovery in graph OOD generalization.
 The previous graph OOD works commonly assume the non-existence of the environment information, thus enabling these algorithms to work on more datasets without environment labels.
-However, the elimination of the environment information generally brings different requirements and assumptions that are more strict or even impossible to satisfy as mentioned in Sec.~\ref{sec:relations-with-prior-methods}.
+However, the elimination of the environment information generally brings additional assumptions that may be more strict or even impossible to satisfy as mentioned in Sec.~\ref{sec:relations-with-prior-methods}.
 In contrast, environment labels are widely used in the computer vision field~\cite{ganin2016domain}.
-While in graph learning areas, these labels can be accessed by applying simple groupings or deterministic algorithms as shown in GOOD~\cite{gui2022good} and DrugOOD~\cite{ji2022drugood}.
+While in graph learning areas, many labels can be accessed by applying simple groupings or deterministic algorithms as shown in GOOD~\cite{gui2022good} and DrugOOD~\cite{ji2022drugood}.
 These labels might not be accurate enough, but the experiments in Sec.~\ref{sec:experiments} have proved their effectiveness over previous assumptions empirically.
-Moreover, \citet{creager2021environment} have already demonstrated the effectiveness of the environment inference, where the learned environment labels are claimed to be more accurate than the human-labeled environments.
-Recently, \citet{li2022learning} and \citet{yang2022learning} propose graph environment inference methods which are conducive to LECI and future environment-based methods.
+Moreover, a recent graph environment-aware non-Euclidean extrapolation work G-Splice~\cite{li2023graph} also validates the significance of environment labels from the augmentation aspect.
+Another avenue, graph environment inference~\cite{li2022learning, yang2022learning}, has been explored deeper recently by GALA~\cite{chen2023does} which is conducive to LECI and future environment-based methods.
 We hope this work can shed light on the future direction of graph environment-centered methods.